End Of Life

 Another way to decide when is the right time is to make note of how interactive your pet is with family members, and those they love the most.
 When your pet stops being interactive with those they love this may be a sign that their quality of life is declining.

-An appointment can also be scheduled at Family Pet Hospital just to discuss your pet’s quality of life.
+An appointment can also be scheduled at Family Pet Hospital in Longmont just to discuss your pet’s quality of life.
 Your veterinarian will discuss your pet’s condition and help you with deciding the next step that is right for you and your pet.

 Euthanasia is the process of ending your pet’s life in a painless and controlled manner.
 Typically, this happens during a scheduled appointment.
 After meeting with a veterinary nurse to discuss any questions or concerns you may have, a sedative may be administered to help relax your pet.
 Once your pet is calm and comfortable, an intravenous catheter is placed in the front leg which allows the doctor to give medications directly into the bloodstream.

 You can then spend as much time as you would like with your pet.
 When you decide you and your pet are ready, your veterinarian will administer medications into the catheter.
 The first medication that is usually given will make your pet go into a very deep sleep and become completely unaware of what is going on.
 Once your pet is peacefully sleeping, a second medication is administered which causes the heart to stop, ending his/her life.